-Modern bricks are made of similiar materials, yet still different because today we have heavy automated machinery to refine the constituent subcomponent materials.
+Modern bricks are made of similar materials, yet still different because today we have heavy automated machinery to refine the constituent sub-component materials.
 100+ years ago, sophisticated hydraulic and electric machinery did not exist, the brick manufacturing work was largely done by muscle-power.
 Also, modern bricks are fired at a high temperature.
-At the time that outer buildings were built the kilns coud not reach the high temperatures of today.
+At the time that outer buildings were built the kilns could not reach the high temperatures of today.
 That difference means the historic bricks are not just old but also made very differently.

 Those difference include a higher permeability, and a lower compressive strength.
 This is important because proper restoration requires a lime mortar that is compatible to the historic brick.